Rajesh-Siraskar/Reinforcement-Learning-for-Control-of-Valves/README.md

 1. `code_SA_TF_Estimator.m`: MATLAB code: Estimate a Transfer function for the RL controller
 2. `code_SA_Utilities.m`: A small  utilities file for plotting etc.
-3. `sm_StabilityStudy.slx`:  Simulink: Model to estimate the transfer function
+3. `sm_StabilityStudy.slx`:  Simulink: Model to estimate the transfer function for the RL controller
 4. `data_SA_TransferFunctions.mat`: Data file: Store the transfer function
 5. `data_TransferFunctions_NP3_NZ1.mat`: Data file: Store the transfer function (example transfer function with 3 poles and 1 zero)

+Note that the "System Identification Toolbox" must be installed to estimate transfer-functions

 Please cite as:
 ```